yiwuyu/vue-ueditor/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8089
+# serve with hot reload at localhost:8089 (if you wanna change the port, check out the file[./config/index.js](line:26))
 npm run dev

 # build for production with minification